This article contains the best books on body language with a short introduction.

 Extreme listening–paying attention–is a requirement for being good at identifying body-language trends that are used to create baseline patterns for behavior recognition.

 If you don’t know your own body language you have no clue the presence you are portraying.
-For example, closing off is a sign of weakness and others will treat you as prey.

 Retreating makes you look weak.
 Worse than that, retreating makes you feel weak.
 Your mind and body are one.
 If your body is held in a weak manner, you will feel how you are portraying your value.
 Or lack of value.

-People understand how important body language is but don’t know how to improve their appearance.
 Amy Cuddy’s Ted Talk on body language is one of the most popular Ted Talks and later, she wrote a book about the same subject.

 If you like audiobooks, use our Audible partnership and get two free books below at no cost to you.

-The Best Books on Body Language
+Books on Body Language

 What Every BODY is Saying | Joe Navarro